esphome/esphome-docs/components/sensor/dallas.rst

 .. seo::
     :description: Instructions for setting up Dallas temperature sensor hubs that can expose many temperature sensors on a single pin using the 1-Wire protocol.
+Also supports the max31850 onewire thermocouple amplifier.
     :image: dallas.jpg
-    :keywords: Dallas, ds18b20, onewire
+    :keywords: Dallas, ds18b20, onewire, max31850

 .. _dallas-component: